 - Go back to work?
 Depends on the procedures you’re having, but expect 3 to 4 weeks away from a desk job and at least 6 weeks away from physical work.

 - Drive?
 Expect 1 to 2 weeks.
 You need to be off pain meds and able to perform all driving tasks comfortably and without hesitation.

 - Ditch the drains?
-Dr. Clark usually removes drains within 7 to 10 days at a follow-up appointment.
+Our surgeons usually remove drains within 7 to 10 days at a follow-up appointment.

 - Take care of my kids?
 No lifting heavy objects or straining for at least 6 weeks after a body lift.
 Get help with childcare.
 Our mommy makeover recovery Q&A has good info on this topic.

 - Start exercising again?
 You should be able to ease back into an exercise routine starting about 6 weeks after surgery.
-Wear your compression duds until Dr. Clark agrees it’s okay to go without.
+Wear your compression duds until your doctor agrees it’s okay to go without.